ziyoung/better-wilcom-docs/wilcom-docs/Quality/quality/Reinforce_outlines.md

 ![quality00005.png](assets/quality00005.png)

-3Check that the object has been duplicated by using one of the following methods:
+3. Check that the object has been duplicated by using one of the following methods:

 - Check the stitch count in the Status Bar.
 - Use Stitch Player.